 Details regarding the services to celebrate his life will be shared when they are available.

 Complete Coach Works (CCW) has established a Disadvantaged Business Enterprise (DBE) Program in accordance with 49 CFR Part 26.
 For the purpose of this DBE Program, CCW proposes to set its overall goal utilizing all information available to it, including information available in CCW’s area of manufacturing operation and comments received from the public in response to this notice.

-CCW has set a goal of 1.00% participation in DOT-assisted contracts for FY2019.
+CCW has set a goal of 1.00% participation in DOT-assisted contracts FY2023.
 This proposed goal and its methodology are available for public inspection during regular business hours Monday through Friday, 8:00 a.m. to 5:00 p.m.
-(Pacific Time) at CCW’s corporate office located at 1863 Service Court, Riverside, California, 92507 for 30 days following the date of this notice.
-CCW and the FTA will accept comments on our goal for 45 days from the date of this notice.
+(Pacific Time) at CCW’s corporate office located at 1863 Service Court, Riverside, CA 92507 for 30 days following the date of this notice.
+CCW and the FTA will accept comments on the goal for 45 days from the date of this notice.
 The goal may be adjusted depending upon comments received.

 Complete Coach Works (CCW) is actively pursuing experienced DBE firms who are interested in participating in transit bus rebuilding operations at its headquarters in Riverside, California.
 DBE opportunities include, but are not limited to, a range of goods and services for the remanufacture, rehabilitation, and retrofit of heavy-duty transit buses.

 RIVERSIDE, CA –Complete Coach Works (CCW), the nation’s leading bus remanufacturer, has delivered the Sandy Area Metro’s (City of Sandy) first fully refurbished 2008 35-foot Gillig diesel transit bus.
 The project marks Sandy’s first bus remanufacture purchased through CCW’s Oregon statewide contract.